-This private ownership can create a dilemma.
 On the one hand, land development would provide economic value to the landowner.
 On the other, land conservation would provide public and social value to the larger community by preserving scenic open space, protecting wildlife habitat, improving water quality and safeguarding cultural resources for future generations.
 The federal government recognized the need to bridge this gap and created an important incentive for private land conservation in 1976.

-In re-working the tax code in the late 1970s, Congress added Section 170(h) allowing landowners to claim a tax deduction for the donation of conservation easements to a qualified land trust.
+In reworking the tax code in the late 1970s, Congress added Section 170(h) allowing landowners to claim a tax deduction for the donation of conservation easements to a qualified land trust.
 A conservation easement is a voluntary, legally binding agreement that limits the future use, modification or development of land forever.
-The property under easement remains privately owned, and activities such as farming, ranching, and timber harvesting may continue under the terms of the conservation easement, so long as such activities are consistent with the easement’s conservation value.
+The property under easement remains privately owned, and activities such as farming, ranching and timber harvesting may continue under the terms of the conservation easement, so long as such activities are consistent with the easement’s conservation value.

-Because land is a valuable, appreciating asset, landowners are sometimes conflicted by their desire to preserve beloved property for the future and their need to tap the land’s financial worth today.
+Because land is a valuable, appreciating asset, landowners are sometimes conflicted by their desire to preserve treasured property for the future and their need to tap the land’s financial worth today.
 For some wealthy landowners and families with large income-tax burdens, the Section 170(h) tax deduction may provide enough incentive to give up a property’s development rights forever and conserve it in perpetuity.

 Other landowners with lower incomes and relatively low income-tax obligations may not be in a financial position to make the decision to conserve their land.
 In those cases, the landowners may feel their only option to raise needed cash is selling their land to a developer.
 However, there is another viable alternative for landowners who desire a stake in the outcome of their land, which is often the case for property that has been family-owned for generations.
 This other alternative is working with other sources of private capital where, consistent with established partnership tax law, private equity investors come together with the landowner in the form of a partnership and then, as a viable alternative to development of the property, consider making a conservation easement donation.

-Whether its several family members, an investment between friends, or a group of un-related individuals who own property, these landowners play an important role in bringing greater private funding to conservation than otherwise would be available.
+Whether it’s several family members, an investment between friends, or a group of unrelated individuals who own property, these landowners play an important role in bringing greater private funding to conservation than otherwise would be available.
 Like an individual landowner or farmer, these landowners can choose to sell their property for development, develop the property themselves, or instead, make the choice to allow their land to be permanently conserved.
 Should these landowners elect to conserve their land by making a conservation easement donation, they receive a Section 170(h) tax deduction that Congress created to incentivize conserving the land forever.

 Making a conservation easement donation also requires: